iDanoo/Archlabs-Common/README.md

-# Common
+# ArchLabs Common
-All files to be placed in /lib/archlabs/common/

-These are crucial for some of the pipemenus and scripts to work.
+  All .txt files to be placed in /lib/archlabs/common/ al-include.cfg is crucial for some of the scripts to work. it must be placed in /usr/share/archlabs/docs/

-The package "yad" needs to be installed from the AUR.